yoitsrell/just-how-we-roll/README.md

 Today we'll be dealing with dice, and we'll make you DIE laughing at the PUNishing jokes you'll be on the receiving end of.

-#### What Does This App Do?
+### What Does This App Do?

 Every time we click on a die, we get back a random result according to the possibilities of that die or set of dice.
 In other words, if we click on the six-sided die, we get a number 1-6.
 If we click on the pair of six-sided dice, we get a number from 2-12 (because you can't get 1 with two dice!).

-While the user is seeing how they felt (craps pun... just ROLL with it) about that result, we calculate the mean average and median average of the rolls so far, and give that data to them.
+While the user is seeing how they felt--craps pun!--about that result, we calculate the mean average and median average of the rolls so far, and give that data to the user.

 Try not to DIE from how hard this is!